terserahdehh/advprog-module6/README.md

 # Commit 4 Reflection Notes

 The updated code starts by accepting connections from a TCP listener.
 It reads the first line of the request and uses a match expression to choose the right response.
 If the request is "GET /sleep HTTP/1.1", the code makes the thread sleep for 10 seconds before choosing a response.
 This sleep delays the response and shows how a slow request can block the server from handling new requests quickly.
 The response is built once by reading a file and then sent back to the client.
 This design highlights that if many users send requests that cause delays, the overall performance of the server can suffer.

+# Commit 5 Reflection Notes

+The ThreadPool is used to manage a fixed number of threads that can run tasks concurrently.
+The ThreadPool struct holds a list of worker threads and a sender channel to pass jobs to these workers.
+Each worker is created with its own thread that continuously waits for a job from a shared receiver.
+When a new connection is received, the main function creates a job (a closure that calls handle_connection) and sends it to the thread pool.
+A worker thread locks the receiver, gets the job, and then executes it, printing a message that it has started the job.
+This design makes the server more efficient and easier to manage when handling many tasks at the same time.